Mental health issues can, and need to be addressed from many angles.

 Adopting a religious mindset has given my mind peace I never knew existed.

-Imagine if you could confidently give your worries to god, and have utmost faith that he was working on something bigger with what you are experiencing.
+Imagine if you could confidently give your worries to God, and have the utmost faith that he was working on something bigger with what you are experiencing.

 Deep down, I feel as though I am finally on the path I am meant to take.